 According to DCI rules one must be 21 or younger on June 1, 2019 in order to be eligible to march the 2019 season.

 Does the corps offer scholarships to march?

 The Blue Stars only offer a very small number of scholarships.
 Many of our members, however, have had success in funding their corps experience through sponsorship.
-We do a workshop on sponsorships, and help you with putting together packages and letters to ask for sponsorships.
-Be advised that all members will be required to pay the full dues amount in order to participate in the 2018 Blue Stars.
+We can help you with putting together packages and letters to ask for sponsorships, however, ultimately it is the members' responsibility to obtain sponsorship.
+Be advised that all members will be required to pay the full dues amount in order to participate in the 2019 Blue Stars.
 If you anticipate needing assistance with funds, it is best to get started as early as possible and discuss your situation with the corps director.